VidhyaP11/Code_Clause_task-1/README.md

-This is an Artifical Intelligence project for road lane detection using open cv.This project used to detect the lanes at the center of road.
+This is an Artifical Intelligence project for road lane detection using open cv in python.This project used to detect the lanes at the center of road.